 What actually is morning sickness and how long does morning sickness last?

-Why do pregnant women have nausea and vomiting?
+Why do women have nausea and vomiting during pregnancy?

 I can’t eat properly due to vomiting; will it affect my baby?